Unsupervised Domain Adaptation for Binary Classification with an Unobservable Source Subpopulation: Experiments

 \section{Experiments}

-We conduct extensive experiments on both synthetic and real-world datasets.
-Due to space limitations, we present the results on the Waterbirds dataset here and provide additional results in Appendix~\ref{add:synthetic}.

-The \textbf{Waterbirds} dataset \citep{sagawa2019distributionally} consists of 11,788 images.
+In this section, we analyze the \textbf{Waterbirds} dataset \citep{sagawa2019distributionally}, which consists of 11,788 images.
+This public dataset is widely used to investigate spurious correlations in image classification.
+It is also well aligned with our problem setting of unsupervised domain adaptation under \emph{structured missingness}, where specific combinations of labels and backgrounds are systematically absent in the labeled source domain, while labels are entirely unobserved in the target domain.
 The label $Y=1$ denotes a waterbird and $Y=0$ landbird.
 The background $A=1$ corresponds to a water background and $A=0$ a land background.
 It yields four label–background subpopulations, as summarized in Table~\ref{tab:waterbirds_counts}.

 To construct a structured domain adaptation problem, we partition the full dataset into a \emph{source domain} ($R=1$) and a \emph{target domain} ($R=0$).
-Specifically, we allocate samples from three subgroups—$(Y=0,A=1)$, $(Y=1,A=0)$, and $(Y=0,A=0)$—into the source domain, with allocation rates denoted by parameters $a$, $b$, and $c$, respectively.
+Specifically, we allocate samples from three subgroups, $(Y=0,A=1)$, $(Y=1,A=0)$ and $(Y=0,A=0)$, into the source domain, with allocation rates denoted by parameters $a$, $b$, and $c$, respectively.
 The remaining subgroup, $(Y=1,A=1)$, is deliberately \emph{excluded} from the source domain and appears only in the target domain.
 This setting reflects real-world scenarios in which a specific combination of label and background is structurally missing from labeled datasets due to systematic data collection biases or constraints.
 In the target domain, all four subgroups are retained, but the label variable $Y$ is treated as unobserved.

 To implement the proposed method, we apply the distribution matching approach to estimate the subclass proportions in the target domain.
-For feature extraction, we embed each image into a 512-dimensional feature vector using a ResNet-18 model \citep{he2016deep} pre-trained on ImageNet \citep{deng2009imagenet}, without additional fine-tuning.
-These embeddings serve as covariates $\X\in \R^{512}$ in our downstream analysis.
+For feature extraction, we embed each image into a 512-dimensional feature vector using a ResNet-18 model \citep{he2016deep} and a ViT-16 model \citep{heo2021rethinking}, both pre-trained on ImageNet \citep{deng2009imagenet}, without additional fine-tuning.
+These embeddings serve as covariate $\X\in \R^{512}$ in our downstream analysis.
 Based on these feature vectors, we fit logistic regression models with $L_2$-regularization to estimate five key conditional probabilities required by both our proposed method and benchmark procedures: $\xi_0(\x)$, $\xi(\x)$, $\tau_0(\x)$, $\tau_1(\x)$ and $\kappa (\x)$.